ParallelAgile/CodeBot/codebot-reference/magic-draw.md

 Most of the UML modeling and wireframing examples in this guide are based on Enterprise Architect (EA) from Sparx.
 However, CodeBot also provides first-class support for [MagicDraw](https://www.3ds.com/products-services/catia/products/no-magic/) (MD), with support for more modeling and UX design frameworks planned.

 The guide is mostly the same regardless of which modeling tool you're using.
-However, inevitably there are a few differences.
+However, inevitably there are a few differences -- where these differences occur, we show examples for both EA and MD.

-This page provides UML modeling documentation for generating full-stack applications with MagicDraw.
-Also refer to our "Hello CodeBot (MD edition)" project for example model setup and use.
+Additionally, on this page we've collected MD-specific UML modeling documentation for generating full-stack applications with MagicDraw.
+Also refer to our [Hello CodeBot](../codegen-process-guide/hello-codebot-project) project for an MD-specific example model.

 # Generate an application from a MagicDraw model

 To generate an MD-based application, perform these steps:

 1. Export the full model as an XMI 2.5 file (this has an "xml" file extension)
-2. Log into the CodeBot Web Console and choose a project
+2. Log into the CodeBot [web console](https://parallelagile.net/) and choose a project
 3. Click "Upload XMI", and drag in the XMI file (or select it in your local filesystem)
 4. Hit "Run CodeBot"!